Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - What causes autism spectrum disorders?

-- What causes the global suicide rate to be 1 person every 40 seconds?
+- What causes the global suicide rate to be 1 person in every 100 deaths?

 - What causes contact with animals to be helpful for people with mental illness?